 Everest (Asia)

 The Seven Summits challenge has two options – The ‘Bass’ list or ‘Messner’ list.
 The difference between the two lists is that one includes the highest peak in Australia (Kosciuszko) while the other includes the highest peak in Oceania/Australasia instead (Puncak Jaya).
-Some will attempt the Bass list, others the Messner list and some will complete both for good measure.
+Most will attempt the Bass list while others will then push on to complete the Messner list too.
 We are attempting the original Bass list.
 The total number of people who have completed the Seven Summits challenge worldwide is somewhere in excess of 300.
 By the end of our Everest 2015 attempt, our costs for completing 6 and attempting the 7th stood at $150,000 per person (2015 economics).

 Seven Summits – Irish Connection